-Lyon-Saint Exupéry international airport is located just over 20 kilometers to the east of Lyon city center.
-No direct train or metro is connecting the airport to the city center.
+Lyon-Saint Exupéry international airport is just over 20 kilometers east of Lyon city center.
+No direct train or metro connects the airport to the city center.
 The ‘official’ ways to get to and from the airport are the Rhonexpress tram or taxi.
-The Rhônexpress is a tram shuttle service between Lyon-Saint Exupéry airport and Lyon’s main train station: Part-Dieu train station.
+The Rhônexpress is a tram shuttle between Lyon-Saint Exupéry airport and Lyon’s central train station: Part-Dieu train station.
 The tram shuttle stop can be found at the airport train station.
 It runs every 15 minutes and takes around 30 minutes.
 Full-price tickets cost €16.10 (€27.80 return), but rates are cheaper if you buy online or you are under 25.
 Children under 12 travel free.

 Part-Dieu train station is located in the business area of the city and nowhere close to to the areas where the tourists want to go.
 From the train station, one needs to change to other means of transportation.

 If you travel with a company or do not care to spend some more euros, it is much more preferable to take a taxi directly to your hotel door.
 Taxi rides cost something between 50 and 100 euros.
 I reserved a taxi online for 55 €.
 It worth avoiding all the hassle.